Sushi Price Tops $11.07 on Exchanges (SUSHI)

 Buying and Selling Sushi

-Sushi can be purchased on the following cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as Sushi directly using US dollars.
-Investors seeking to acquire Sushi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Sushi using one of the aforementioned exchanges.
+Sushi can be purchased on these cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Sushi directly using U.S. dollars.
+Investors seeking to acquire Sushi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Sushi using one of the aforementioned exchanges.

 Receive News & Updates for Sushi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sushi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.